razie/scripster/README.markdown

 Baddies
 =======

-There's no security - need to add some.
+There's only basic policy-file based security - need to add some, especially per-script permissions.
+The simplest way I see to do that is to create a "client" package for all script code and grant it only specific permissions...

 There's no mapping to a "normal" servlet.
-Jetty support etc.
+Jetty support etc. There is however a ScripsterService class that could serve as the basis for that.
+I might soon entertain moving this to play.

 Architectural notes